 Back when the photo above was taken, however, long before a crowded Manhattan skyline, supersonic jets, or the thought of an airship catastrophe, floating masses of aluminum like the USS Akron were a sight to behold.
 Perhaps one day soon, they will be once again.

-Next, have a look at 18 stunning photos from the golden age of air travel.
+After learning about the USS Akron disaster, have a look at 18 stunning photos from the golden age of air travel.
 Then check out the abandoned supersonic plane sitting in a random backyard in Russia.